 Start by cutting slits up one side of your toilet paper tube.
-If you child is old enough you can let them do this!
-It is great scissor practice.About an inch and a half deep.
-(No need to measure)

-Then cut slits from the other side leaving about half an inch in the middle uncut.
+The slits should be about an inch and a half each. (no need to measure) If your child is old enough you can let them do this!
+It is a great scissor practice activity.Then cut slits from the other side leaving about half an inch in the middle uncut.
 Press the long slits flat onto the table and fold the short slits back parallel to the table.

-I glued mine to the end of a few cake pop sticks to use as decorations!
+I glued mine to the end of a few cake pop sticks to use as 4th of July decorations!
 You could easily hang these from fishing line, or even use them to create a festive wreath!
-No matter what you do with them this paper firecracker craft is so much fun to do with your little ones, and costs next to nothing to make!
-A win-win when it comes to holiday crafting with kids!
+No matter what you do with them, this paper firework craft is so much fun to do with your little ones, and costs next to nothing to make!
+A win-win when it comes to fourth of July crafts with kids!